-Since our inception in 2005, we have not recorded any U.S. federal or state income tax benefits for the net losses we have incurred in each year or our earned research and development tax credits, due to our uncertainty of realizing a benefit from those items.
-As of December 31, 2014, we had federal and state net operating loss carryforwards of \$17.0 million and \$9.6 million, respectively.
-Our federal net operating loss carryforwards begin to expire in 2026 and our state net operating loss carryforwards begin to expire in 2030.
-We also had federal and state research and development tax credit carryforwards of \$7.7 million and \$1.9 million, respectively, as of December 31, 2014, which begin to expire in 2026 and 2021, respectively.
+Since our inception in 2005, we have not recorded any U.S. federal or state income tax benefits for the net losses we have incurred in each year or our earned tax credits, due to our uncertainty of realizing a benefit from those items.
+As of December 31, 2015, we had net operating loss carryforwards for federal and state income tax purposes of \$42.5 million and \$31.2 million, respectively, which begin to expire in 2026 and 2030, respectively.
+Included within these net operating loss carryforwards are amounts of \$12.8 million and \$10.6 million, respectively, that were attributable to stock option exercises, which will be recorded as an increase in additional paid-in capital once they are realized in accordance with accounting for stock-based compensation awards.
+As of December 31, 2015, we also had available tax credit carryforwards for federal and state income tax purposes of \$10.6 million, respectively, which begin to expire in 2026 and 2021, respectively.